tctien342/Dell-Inspiron-7591-Hackintosh/README.md

     Status: Stable

 ### <strong>Important</strong>:
 +   Disable auto power up on lid in BIOS, if not you will get black screen on wake up by lid.
+Thanks @magonzalez112
 ### <strong>For 4k screen</strong>:
 +   Goto Config.plist -> Devices -> Properties -> PciRoot(0x0)/Pci(0x2,0x0)
 +   Change dpcd-max-link-rate = <14000000>